transeptorlabs/transeptor-bundler/README.md

 1. Use correct node version `nvm use`
 2. Install dependencies `npm install`
 3. Build all packages `npm run build`
-4. Start local geth node `npm run local-geth` - Will also deploy the entrypoint contract please wait for the contract address to be printed in the console and copy it to the `.env` file.
+4. Start local eth node `npm run local-eth` - Will also deploy the entrypoint contract please wait for the contract address to be printed in the console and copy it to the `.env` file.
 5. Copy values in `.env.sample` into `.env` and fill in the values with your own.
 6. Now let's start the bundler node. `npm run start:dev`